CalliStef/Callista-Lucia/docs/customization.md

 </div>
 <br>

-**3.5** At the bottom right, click “**Import as Component**.”
+**3.5** At the bottom right, click **Import as Component**.
 Then manually close the window.

-**3.6** Locate your newly made component, and select it.
-Make sure that it’s outlined with the color purple which indicates that it is a component and it is being selected.
+**3.6** Locate your newly made **component**, and select it.
+Make sure that it is outlined with the color purple which indicates that it is a component and it is being selected.

 **3.7** On the design setting, make the following changes:
 * W: 22